 Wages represent one way to motivate employees in a company and the evolution of wages can influence the efficacy of the activity of the company, on one hand as well as its efficiency on the other hand.
-SMEs have been asked about the evolution of the average wage within the company in terms of increase, stagnation or decrease.
-See table 4.
-In the period 2003/2004-2008/2009 a high percentage of SMEs declared that they have increased wages at different extents.
+SMEs have been asked about the evolution of the average wage within the company in terms of increase, stagnation or decrease in certain levels.
+See table 5.
+In the period 2003/2004-2008/2009 there was a high percentage of SMEs that declared that they have increased wages at different extents.
 The highest increase took place in the years 2006-2008, when around of 25-30% of the SMEs declared that the average wage increased by over 15%.
 This was associated with a period of economic boom, as the real GDP had a positive evolution.